AdyGCode/Learning-HTML-CSS-JS/exercises/Exercise-01.md

 Add and commit the changes with a suitable message.

-Push teh changes to your Repository
+Push the changes to your Repository.